Gizra/Gizra-Way-Book/how_to_solve_a_problem.md

 In the production site of a client some emails stopped being sent.
 That is, some emails were sent, while  others not.

 The developer started doing some debugging and sent questions to the client, suspecting that they had done some configuration changes.
 The client confirmed no config change had been done from their side.
-It was communicated via the GitHub's issue queue.
+It was communicated via GitHub's issue queue.

 The developer re-started efforts to find the cause but did not communicate this to the client.
 From the client's perspective, not only did their site not work correctly, but they were under the impression that their issue was not being addressed.